Rolex President Watch

 Lug Size: 20mm

-The first Day-Date (model 6511) was introduced at the Basel fair in 1956.
+The first Day-Date (model 6511) was introduced at the Baselworld in 1956.
 It was an instant success, featuring the numbered date at the 3 position (aided by a cyclops lens), and the day of the week spelled out at the 12 position.
-The watch was available in 1 8kt gold or Platinum, and featured a new “President” bracelet, said to be named for President Dwight D. Eisenhower after one of the watches was presented to him as a gift to celebrate his reelection.
+The watch was available in 18kt gold or platinum, and featured a new “president” bracelet, said to be named for President Dwight D. Eisenhower after one of the watches was presented to him as a gift to celebrate his reelection.

 When Rolex completed these improvements, they began outfitting the watches with a new case reference number featuring five-digits, replacing the old four-digit number.

-Though the name ‘President’ has never appeared on the dial (it was actually the bracelet that was named the ‘President’), it has become common place to refer to the men’s Day-Date as the ‘President’.
-Furthermore, the Lady-Datejust featuring a President bracelet is also sometimes referred to as a ‘Lady-President’.
+Though the name “President” has never appeared on the dial (it was actually the bracelet that was named the ‘President’), it has become common place to refer to the men’s Day-Date as the “President.”
+Furthermore, the Lady-Date just featuring a President bracelet is also called a “Lady-President.”

-In what is probably the most news worth event to occur within the Day-Date line in some years, Rolex recently (in 2000) released the watch with an Oyster bracelet option (model 11820/ series)—but still retains the concealed clasp we’re accustomed to.
-The Oyster bracelet version is available in 1 Xkt yellow, white or pink (rose) gold and is said to be the heaviest version ever offered—weighing in at around 30% more than other Day-Date models.
+In what is probably the most news worth event to occur within the Day-Date line in some years, Rolex recently (in 2000) released the watch with an Oyster bracelet option (model 11820/ series) — but still retains the concealed clasp we’re accustomed to.
+The Oyster bracelet version is available in 1kt yellow, white or pink (rose) gold and is said to be the heaviest version ever offered — weighing around 30% more than other Day-Date models.